Patient Email Policy

 Secure Electronic Communications

-Where feasible, patients should be directed to use our Patient Portal (a secure internet tool that connect patients to their personal health information).
+Where feasible, patients should be directed to use our Patient Portal (a secure internet tool that connects patients to their personal health information).

 Requests for Communicating with Patients in Other Electronic Formats